fhamborg/news-please/README.md

 * revisions: crawl articles multiple times and track changes

 ### Library mode
-* crawl and extract information for a list of article URLs (currently the fullsite-crawling is only supported via the CLI)
+* crawl and extract information for a list of article URLs.

 ## Getting started